 Investing in a commercial milk frother is a step forward towards making your coffee business more sustainable and hygienic.
 When you have a machine that foams milk automatically, the sky is the limit.
 Macchiatos, mochas, lattes, and cappuccinos will take a few minutes to make.
 The more drinks you sell, the higher your revenue.

 Vegan and lactose-intolerant customers deserve to enjoy traditional coffee offerings, such as cappuccinos and lattes, without harming their health or convictions.
 Non-dairy milk provides compatibility with coffee and is a bit more expensive than cow’s milk.
 It’s good for all types of customers, though.

-Oat, soy, coconut, buckwheat, almond, rice, or cashew milk tastes great in coffee and it can be successfully foamed in a commercial milk frother.
+Oat, soy, coconut, almond, rice, or cashew milk tastes great in coffee and it can be successfully foamed in a commercial milk frother.
 Sure, not all customers will want to taste alternative milk in their drink.
-That’s why a barista should clearly communicate with a customer, offering a variety of options.
+That’s why a barista should clearly communicate with each customer, offering a variety of options.